Want to follow along with this writing? Sign up Today, it's free and easy

 This really got me.
 I could feel the emotion, and it was the best feeling ever.
 Great job.
 I'll probably end up coming back to read it more than once.

-almost 2 years ago Plummy said:
+about 2 years ago Plummy said:

 para 4 [... had crumbled so much they were nothing more than rough (gaps) (now).]--- You don't need to have "now" in this sentence.
 "Gaps" doesn't think smoothly... what about "openings" or "entrances"?
 Just an idea.